luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 To perform this experiment we set up an automated test script which starts up a text editor, types 50 characters while simulating human behavior, saves the file, and then proceeds to close the text editor.
 The energy consumption measurment begins after we launch the text editor and ends after we close it.

+### Setup

-### Hardware
+#### Hardware
 We run the experiment on a single computer witht he following specifications:

 1. Processor: AMD Ryzen 7 5800H
 2. Graphics Card: Nvidia RTX 3070
 3. RAM: 16GB
 4. Storage: 1TB SSD

-5. Operating System: Windows 11
+#### Software
+The following text editors will be tested:
+1. VS Code
+2. Notepad
+3. Notepad++
+4. Word

+We have chosen these editors as they are widely available and very commonly used by students.
+Each editor is installed with default settings and are running on Windows 11.

 ### Tooling
-We use EnergiBridge to monitor the energy consumption during this experiment.
+EnergiBridge will be used to measure the energy consumption of the computer during the experiment.
+In addition, we will use Autohotkey scripts to simulate launch and close the editors as well as to simulate keystrokes.
-Additionally, AutoHotkey is used to simulate typing behavior.

-### Text editors
-We decided to test the following text editors as they are popular options when a quick document is needed.
-VS Code
-Notepad
-Notepad++
-Word

 ### Controlled Variables

-We warm up the CPU by running a fibonacci sequence for 5 minutes.
-After every measurement we wait 1 minute to allow the CPU to cool down.
+CPU temperature must be similar for all measurments to avoid skewing the results.
+This is ensured by letting the CPU cool down for 1 minute between measurments.
-We ran the experiment 30 times per text editor to account for variability.
+The experiment will be run 30 times per editor to account for variability in measurments.
-The order of measurements was shuffled to reduce systematic impact between measurements.
+The order of measurements will be random to reduce systematic impact between measurmenets.
+There will be no interaction with the computer while running the computer to ensure

+### Experiment

-### Setup
+#### Setup
-Before running the experiment we needed to ensure that the computer was in "Zen mode".
+Before running the experiment we need to ensure that the computer is in "Zen mode".
 This means that the only software that is running on our computer is the software whose energy consumption we want to measure.
 In practice this is impossible, but we can limit the effect of background processes by ensuring the following:

 - all applications are closed;